EconomyLens.com

 Here are the main Asian countries where oil exported via the strait is destined:

 – **India** – India is highly dependent on the Strait of Hormuz, importing 2.1 million barrels of crude a day through the corridor in the first quarter, EIA data shows.
 Around 53 percent of India’s imported oil in early 2025 came from Middle Eastern suppliers, particularly Iraq and Saudi Arabia, local media reported.
 Wary of an escalating conflict in the Middle East, New Delhi has increased its imports of Russian oil over the past three years.
-“We have been closely monitoring the evolving geopolitical situation in the Middle East for the past two weeks,” India’s Minister of Petroleum and Natural Gas Hardeep Singh Puri said on Sunday.
-“We have diversified our supplies in the past few years, and a large volume of our supplies do not come through the Strait of Hormuz now,” he wrote on X, adding, “We will take all necessary steps to ensure the stability of supplies of fuel to our citizens.”
+“We have been closely monitoring the evolving geopolitical situation in the Middle East since the past two weeks,” India’s Minister of Petroleum and Natural Gas Hardeep Singh Puri said on Sunday.
+“We have diversified our supplies in the past few years and a large volume of our supplies do not come through the Strait of Hormuz now,” he wrote on X, adding, “We will take all necessary steps to ensure stability of supplies of fuel to our citizens.”

-– **Others** – Around 2 million barrels of crude oil passing through the Strait of Hormuz each day in the first quarter were destined for other parts of Asia — particularly Thailand and the Philippines — as well as Europe (0.5 million barrels) and the United States (0.4 million barrels).
+– **Others** – Around 2 million barrels of crude oil passing through the Strait of Hormuz each day in the first quarter were destined for other parts of Asia, particularly Thailand and the Philippines, as well as Europe (0.5 million barrels) and the United States (0.4 million barrels).

 – **Limited alternatives** – Asian countries could diversify their oil suppliers, but it is difficult to replace the large volumes coming from the Middle East.
 In the short term, “elevated global oil inventories, OPEC+’s available spare capacity, and US shale production all could provide some buffer,” experts at MUFG Bank said.
-“However, a full closure of the Hormuz Strait would still impact the accessibility of a major part of this spare production capacity concentrated in the Persian Gulf,” they said.
-Saudi Arabia and the UAE have infrastructure to bypass the strait, potentially mitigating disruptions, but their transit capacity remains very limited — around 2.6 million barrels a day.
+“However, a full closure of the Hormuz Strait would still impact the accessibility of a major part of this spare production capacity concentrated in the Persian Gulf,” they stated.
+Saudi Arabia and the UAE have infrastructure to bypass the strait, potentially mitigating disruptions, but their transit capacity remains very limited—around 2.6 million barrels a day.
 The Goreh-Jask pipeline built by Iran to export via the Gulf of Oman, which has been inactive since last year, has a maximum capacity of only 300,000 barrels per day, according to the EIA.

 © 2024 AFP